Mental Health Impacts of AI Companions: Triangulating Social Media Quasi-Experiments, User Perspectives, and Relational Theory: Overview of Study Design and Data

-First, We constructed three groups for comparison---1) a \textbf{\Tr{}} group consisting of users who actively engaged with \acc{}s (e.g., Replika), 2) a \textbf{\Cto{}} group of general AI assistant users who actively engaged with assistants (e.g., Amazon Alexa, Google Assistant), and 3) a baseline \textbf{\Ctt{}} group of Reddit users who did not post about AI assistants at all.
-Drawing on prior literature, we assessed changes in affective, behavioral, and cognitive outcomes before and after engagement using natural language and statistical analyses.
+We constructed four groups for comparison---1) a \textbf{\Tr{}} group consisting of users who actively engaged with \acc{}s (e.g., Replika), 2) a \textbf{\Cllm{}} group of generative LLM-based chatbot users who engaged with chatbots (e.g., ChatGPT, Claude, and Gemini), 3) a \textbf{\Cto{}} group of general users who actively engaged with AI voice assistants (e.g., Amazon Alexa, Google Assistant), and 4) a baseline \textbf{\Ctt{}} group of Reddit users who did not post about AI assistants at all.
+Drawing on prior literature, we assessed changes in affective, behavioral, and cognitive outcomes before and after engagement using natural language and statistical analyses~\cite{saha2018social,breckler1984empirical,yuan2023mental}.
 To estimate causal effects, we applied stratified propensity score matching and difference-in-differences regression.
-Complementing our computational analysis, we conducted semi-structured interviews with 15 active \acc{} users to understand how they perceived and experienced these psychosocial impacts and the process of developing a relationship with \acc{}s.
+Complementing our computational analysis, we conducted semi-structured interviews with 18 active \acc{} users to understand how they perceived and experienced these psychosocial impacts and the process of developing a relationship with \acc{}s.
 Thematic analysis highlighted the diverse ways users experienced support, personal growth, and potential risks in their relationships with AI companions.
 Finally, we triangulated our quantitative and qualitative findings by contextualizing with literature in psychology and social science~\cite{knapp1978social}.
-In this section, we describe our data collection.
+In this section, we describe the data collection process.